-Kim presents plans to stabilize battered N. Korean economy
+State media: Kim has plans to stabilize N. Korean economy

 The economic setbacks have left Kim with nothing to show for his ambitious diplomacy with former President Donald Trump, which failed to bring the North sanctions relief, and the North has so far ignored the Biden administration’s calls to resume dialogue.

-Some experts say Kim could use the upcoming Central Committee meeting to address the stalled nuclear diplomacy.
+Some experts say Kim could use the upcoming Central Committee meeting to address the stalled diplomatic efforts.